 Stage 2 of Meaningful Use

 CMS and ONC have also set standards for the second stage of meaningful use (MU).
-It released final rule for incentive programs of Medicare, Medicaid and EHR technology in August 2012.
+It released the final rule for incentive programs of Medicare, Medicaid, and EHR technology in August 2012.

 Stage 3 of Meaningful Use

-Thus, medical practices that adopted EHR technology in previous years are now in benefit and can target more incentives, as they have completely understood this method.
+Thus, medical practices that adopted EHR technology in previous years are now beneficial and can target more incentives, as they have completely understood this method.
 To get incentives and adopt healthcare IT, physicians should invest their efforts in this system respectively.